pcbowers/php-airtable/README.md

 ### listRecords

 Returns a list of records from a given table.
+Empty fields from records are not returned.

 ```
 $table_name: String.
 Required.